 Golem by David Wisniewski (Clarion Books, 1996)

-- Computers with Internet access and printing capability
+- Computers with Internet access and printing capability or tablet devices

 - Overhead projector and transparencies